Artists & Authors Symposium

 Featured Author Jude Southerland Kessler

-Jude Southerland Kessler will start with an introduction of this year’s artists and authors, then follow with a presentation on ….
+Jude Southerland Kessler will start with an introduction of this year’s artists and authors, then follow with presenting a multi-media show: “Lennon’s Liverpool: The Beginnings of The Beatles”

 Jude is the author of three books (of what is to be a nine book series) on the life of John Lennon: “Shoulda Been There”, “Shivering Inside”, and “She Loves You”.
 She is currently working on Volume 4, “Should’ve Known Better”.
 Jude is the radio host for “The John Lennon Hour” on BeatlesARama radio.